met-office-ocean/obsoper/README.md

 ...                             observed_latitudes)
 ```

-Once the default observation operator has seen the 1 dimensional grid definition it knows
+Once the default observation operator has seen the grid definition it knows
-the grid extent and how to select indices surrounding a point in space.
+the grid extent and how to select indices surrounding points in space.

 ```python
 >>> result = operator.interpolate(grid_sst)